 - Moderately large grain size to enhance stress rupture strength.

-High-temperature applications and environments vary.
+High-temperature metal alloy applications and environments vary.
 Understanding the stresses that components will face and balancing those with the material properties of various alloys will deliver cost-effective solutions.
 For instance, a lightweight heat-resistant material might seem desirable, but in certain environments that would be a poor choice.
 Speak with an expert at MetalTek today, to help guide your project in the correct direction.